-All electric vehicles, bikes, cars, and scooters suffer the same flaw: short range.
-Of course range is all relative.
+Most electric vehicles that cost less than a $100,000 Tesla share the same limitation: range and slow re-charging.
+Of course, range is all relative.
 If you bike two miles a day to the store and back, most electric bikes are just fine.
-But if, like me, you are trying to make your electric bike replace more and more car trips, you always want more range.
-With that in mind, I set out to see if I could extend the range of my electric bike using a solar panel.
+But if you are trying to make your electric bike replace more and more car trips, you always want more range.
+With that in mind, I set out some time ago to see if I could extend the range of my electric bike using a bigger panel, like one from our best solar panels for camping review.

 The Bike

-My Trek Valencia+ is the best electric bike I have used (I have tested four so far).
+We used the Trek Valencia+ which was replaced by the Conduit+.
 It has a range of 7-30 miles depending on how much pedal power you put in.
-I generally get 15 miles between charges.
-I can get to work and back no problem (14 mile round trip).
-But to go to the San Francisco and back is a 30 mile round trip.
-To do this, I would barely make it one way, then have to recharge.
+We get 15 miles between charges.
+We can get to work and back no problem (14-mile round trip).
+But to go to San Francisco and back is a 30-mile round trip.
+To do this, we would barely make it one way, then have to recharge.

 NOTE: if you are new to electric bikes, range numbers are very subjective.
 They depend entirely on how you ride the bike and the terrain.
-It's like a Toyota Prius.
-I can get 65+ mpg if I hyper-mile on flat terrain.
-I have a friend who rarely gets more than 40mpg.
-But in general, I get around 50 in normal driving.
-The range of electric bikes swings even more.
+It's like the situation with a Toyota Prius.
+I can get 65+ mpg with a Prius if I hyper-mile on flat ground.
+On the other hand, I have a friend with a different driving style who rarely gets more than 40mpg.
+In general, I get around 50 in normal driving.
+With electric bikes, the range numbers swing even more because you choose how much and how hard you want to pedal.

 The Panel